clearlinux/clear-linux-documentation/source/clear-linux/tutorials/web-server-install/web-server-install.rst

 Create a LAMP Server
 **********************

 A LAMP server uses Linux\*, Apache\*, MySQL\*, and PHP\* to set up a fully functional web server and host a website.
 Note that this tutorial installs MariaDB, which is a drop-in replacement for MySQL.

 This tutorial follows these steps:

-1. Install Apache.
+#.
+Install Apache.
-2. Change the default configuration and data directory.
+#.
+Change the default configuration and data directory.
-3. Install PHP.
+#.
+Install PHP.
-4. Install MariaDB.
+#.
+Install MariaDB.
-5. Install phpMyAdmin.
-6. Set up a WordPress database.
+#.
+Install phpMyAdmin and create a database.

 Install Apache
 *****************

 Apache is an open source HTTP web server application that can run on several operating systems, including |CL|.
-Go to https://httpd.apache.org/ for more information.
+Go to the `Apache HTTP Server Project <https://httpd.apache.org/>`_ for more information.

 Install the web-server-basic bundle
 ===================================